Everything you need to know (and do) to transfer to IU Bloomington

 IU Bloomington is a great place to finish your degree, and the campus welcomes approximately 1,000 transfer students each year.

-Students who are enrolled at an accredited, two- or four-year college or university and meet published IU Bloomington eligibility requirements will be guaranteed admission to the IU Bloomington campus.
+Students who are enrolled at an accredited, two- or four-year college, including another IU campus, and meet published IU Bloomington eligibility requirements will be guaranteed admission to the IU Bloomington campus.
 Once admitted, students have the opportunity to pursue and complete the admission requirements for their preferred academic program.

 Ready to become a Hoosier?